-Pinterest offers your business the chance to connect with customers during the decision-making process in a creative way.
+Pinterest offers your business the chance to creatively connect with customers during the decision-making process.
 Learn how here

 Generally, people use Pinterest to get ideas or advice – it’s a way to show the world what you’re interested in, as well as to discover new content and items that match your interests.

 Pinterest is one of the major social media networks, and businesses can use it too.
 Pinterest business accounts allow brands to reach and connect with customers in the research stage, as a way of providing the inspiration and advice that the platform is well-known for.
 In fact, Pinterest declared that it’s “the place to be for small businesses” in its entrepreneurship report published in October 2019.

 While your business may know it’s necessary to have a social media strategy for Facebook or Twitter, Pinterest can often receive less time and attention.
 However, it’s a platform that offers plenty of marketing opportunities, especially in the long-term.

 But what is a Pinterest business page?
 How do you make one?
 And why is it essential for your business?
 These are just some of the questions you may be asking.
 You may also be wondering how to optimise your page, thinking about the costs involved, and debating if you should do it yourself or hire an agency.